jupyter/governance/software_steering_council.md

 ### Member composition

 The Software Steering Council is composed of one representative from each of the Jupyter Subprojects.
-In addition, the SSC will contain members from certain Working Groups and Standing Committees whose scope has important impact on SSC activities, such as Diversity and Inclusion, Accessibility, and Internationalization.
+In addition, the SSC will contain members from certain Working Groups and Standing Committees whose scope has important impact on SSC activities, such as Diversity and Inclusion, and Internationalization.

 ### Term length